djsime1/awesome-flipperzero/Firmwares.md

   <li>MuddledBox was the first popular firmware fork, but didn't grow up.</li>
   <li>Unleashed is more focused on core functionality, stability, and Sub-GHz protocols.</li>
   <li>RogueMaster has more community plugins, visual tweaks, games, and changes (some experimental).</li>
+  <li>RogueMaster is based on Unleashed, but may be less stable than Unleashed in some circumstances.</li>
 </ul>